EBZebra/docs/edge/source/guide/tutorial/gesture.md

 When this function is called, it sets and then deletes the current gesture once for each of the gestures that were previously created.
 The last line displays a text indicator to the user.

 ###STEP 7: Hook JavaScript methods to buttons
+Now that the JavaScript functions have been created, we can hook them to the control buttons.

-* **In `gesture.html`, append `onClick` handler code to the input button tags** we created earlier.
-This will connect JavaScript functions to the buttons:
+* **In `gesture.html`, append `onClick` handler code to the input button tags** we created earlier (or simply replace the buttons created earlier with the function-appended button code below):

 Sample JavaScript: